turingschool/front-end-curriculum/projects/capstone.md

 ### Part 2: Solo

-Take the first 15 minutes to summarize and post your ideas.
-For *each one* create an issue on the [Turing Mastery Project repo](https://github.com/turingschool/mastery_project) and, in the description, summarize the idea in the following format:
+Summarize and post your ideas of what kind of applications you could build off of your BYOB (or a new backend you'd like to build).
+For *each idea* create an issue on the [Turing Mastery Project repo](https://github.com/turingschool/mastery_project).
+In the description, summarize the idea in the following format:

 * Name:
 * Problem it solves: